 The terms Process Control and Process Capability describe different concepts requiring different approaches.
 We often need to evaluate if our process is in control and behaving consistently over time.
-In another module, we will discuss Process Capability, which determines whether or not the output from a process meets customer specifications.
+In another post, we will discuss Process Capability, which determines whether or not the output from a process meets customer specifications.
 When discussing Process Control, it’s important to remember that process performance always varies from one time period to the next.
 When we plot a performance characteristic over time, we are trying to determine how a process is behaving.

 Process Stability is an important topic in Six Sigma & Lean Six Sigma.
 When a process distribution remains consistent over time with the outputs fall within the range of the process width, the process is said to be stable (or in control).
 On the other hand, if the outputs are spread across outside the limits, the process is said to be unstable (or out of control).

 Another important question: Is the process stable and predictable from one time to the next, or not?
 In other words, does the process exhibit variation due to common cause or special cause?
 Let’s discuss below to explain the difference.

 If we plot a key process performance characteristic over a period of time, we will get a certain distribution.
 We may find that if we plot that same characteristic on a different day, the distribution looks similar.
 If we have a stable process that is in control, each time we plot the distribution it will look very similar.

 This suggests that this process and, specifically the key metric we’re plotting to assess process performance, exhibits what is known as common cause variation.
 This is the ideal case as long as the output being produced by the process is within specification.
 Let’s say we have another process that we pull data from, and that its distribution plot looks like this.
 When we plot the same performance characteristic over time, we may see shifts in the mean of the distribution, changes in the shape of the distribution, and changes in the spread of the distribution.